hybridcattt/hybridcattt.com/_posts/2021-06-24-how-to-start-testing.md

 -----

 So many great resources are out there to learn about testing.
-You can learn about so many topics: the different kinds of tests (unit tests, integration tests, end-to-end tests, UI tests), how and when to run them, how to write tests with XCTest and about all other framewroks you can use,
+You can learn about many topics: the different kinds of tests (unit tests, integration tests, end-to-end tests, UI tests), how and when to run them, how to write tests with XCTest and about all other framewroks you can use,